cashshuffle/spec/CASHFUSION.md

 Message 5 (from server) `<MESSAGE TYPE><POOL SESSION_ID><INPUT 1>...<INPUT INDEX n>`

 The client should check all signatures (this should be fast due to libsecp256k1) before broadcasting the transaction.
 Note that it is possible to have extra bogus inputs (invalid or missing signatures) but those can be just discarded.
 The transaction will still work if it has enough valid inputs, and should be executed if valid.
 Thus, the client code needs to loop through the set and determine if it can assemble the transaction.

+In addition, we should be explicity checking for n inputs of standard size rather than allowing the edge case of some less-than-standard-size inputs getting it and being offset by fees to make a transaction valid, because this will make it unclear who to blame.

 If the client finds any problems, we need to assign blame and continue to phase 6.